 How Do Most Drivers File Their Taxes?

-If you’re wondering what your fellow drivers do when they file their taxes, here are the responses from a survey I sent out at the beginning of the year:
+If you’re wondering what your fellow drivers do when they file their taxes, here are the responses from a survey I sent out:

 Hiring a Rideshare CPA

 Hiring a CPA (certified public accountant) to file your taxes is one of the safest routes to take because accountants know the tax code and some might even specialize in what you are looking for.